Isaak-Wolowski/ur_ws_sim/README.md

 --------------------------------------------------------------------------------
 ## 12. Credits

-This workspace is developed within the THWS Robotics Project by students and staff.
+This workspace is developed within the THWS Robotics Project by Isaak Wolowski, Benoy Sharry, Jenit Goti, Ibrahim Mohamed and Nikhil Joshy supervised by Dr. Iorpenda Mseuga

 - Base ROS 2 and UR driver setup
 - RealSense integration